 The initial primary audience for this work will be the LPC.
 The main output of the study will be a report, detailing the aims and objectives of the research, the methodology adopted and the main findings.
 The report should include a brief non-technical Executive Summary.
 An electronic copy (preferably Word and pdf format) for the LPC website will be required.
-The

-LPC will make the findings publicly available, and a synopsis of the report will be included in the Low Pay Commission's 2020 Report.
+The LPC will make the findings publicly available, and a synopsis of the report will be included in the Apprentice Rate Review and/or the Low Pay Commission's 2020 Report.